-Use the Twitter developer site to generate these four codes by completing the following steps:
+Use the Twitter developer site to generate credentials to access the Twitter public stream:

 - 1. Sign in to https://apps.twitter.com with a Twitter account. - 2.
-Select My applications from the drop-down menu in the top-right corner, and Create a new application. - 3.
+On the Application Management page, click Create New App. - 3.
 Fill in the form to represent the Search installation.
 This can represent multiple clusters, and does not require the callback URL.
 Because this is not a publicly distributed application, the values you enter for the required name, description, and website fields are not important. - 4.
-Click Create my access token at the bottom of the page.
-You may have to refresh the page to see the access token.
+Read and accept the Developer Agreement, then click Create your Twitter application at the bottom of the page. - 5.
+Click on the Keys and Access Tokens tab, then click Create my access token button at the bottom.